MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-bw/sap-bw-troubleshooting.md

 ### Migrating to implementation 2.0 when using Direct Query

-Due to the deprecation of implementation 1.0 of the SAP Business Warehouse connector, users may need to update their queries to leverage implementation 2.0.
-When using Direct Query access to the query editor is restricted, so users cannot easily transition to implementation 2.0 without recreating their entire query.
+Due to the deprecation of implementation 1.0 of the SAP Business Warehouse connector, you might need to update your queries to take advantage of implementation 2.0.
+When you use Direct Query, access to the query editor is restricted.
+So you can't easily transition to implementation 2.0 without recreating your entire query.
 The workaround is to add a system environment variable to allow access to the query editor.
-Note that the following steps are not officially supported, and should only be used as outlined here.
+Note that the following steps aren't officially supported, and should only be used as outlined here.

-1. Create a new environment variable by navigating to Windows Explorer -> This PC -> Properties -> Advanced System Settings -> Environment Variables... -> System Variables -> New, or by opening Command Prompt and entering `sysdm.cpl`
+1. Create a new environment variable either by navigating to **File Explorer** > **This PC** > **Properties** > **Advanced system settings** > **Environment Variables** > **System Variables** > **New**, or by opening a command prompt and entering `sysdm.cpl` and then selecting **New** under **System Variables**.
 2. Name the environment variable `PBI_AlwaysEnableQueryEditor` and set the value `true`.
-This will allow access to the query editor even in Direct Query mode.
+This variable setting allows access to the query editor even in Direct Query mode.
-3. In Power BI Desktop, click on Transform Data to open the Power Query editor.
+3. In Power BI Desktop, in the **Home** tab, select **Transform Data** to open the Power Query editor.
-4. Update the query to use implementation 2.0 by following these [instructions](/power-bi/connect-data/desktop-sap-bw-connector#changing-existing-reports-to-use-implementation-20), starting with Step 2 in that article.
+4. Update the query to use implementation 2.0 by following these [instructions](implementation-details.md#changing-existing-reports-to-use-implementation-20), starting with Step 2 in that article.

-Your end query should look something like this: `SapBusinessWarehouse.Cubes("server", "system", "clientId", [Implementation = "2.0"])`.
+Your end query should look something like `SapBusinessWarehouse.Cubes("server", "system", "clientId", [Implementation = "2.0"])`.